Forest of Bowland AONB Partnership

 Countryscape process personal data within the United Kingdom.

-We use Mailchimp services to offer communication distribution and event sign up for you.
+We use Mailchimp services to offer communication distribution for you.
 As part of this process your personal data is processed by this organisation in the United States.

 We use Zoom and YouTube to host and share events and videos.
 Both of these platforms are based in the United States.